lekonjak/scc0250-works/README.md

-SSC0250/ Computer Graphics - Class assignments
+SSC0250/Computer Graphics - Class assignments
 ---
 ###### How to run it